Qiskit/rustworkx/docs/source/networkx.rst

 the different properties of the graphs and provide additional methods on those attributes for looking at graph properties in different ways.

+retworkx doesn't offer views, but instead provides different accessor methods that return copies of the analogous data.
+There are different functions/methods that offer different views on that data.
+For example, :meth:`~retworkx.PyDiGraph.edge_list` is analogous to networkx's ``edges`` view and :meth:`~retworkx.PyDiGraph.weighted_edge_list` is equivalent to networkx's ``edges(data=True)``.

-retworkx instead provides different accessor methods that return different views of a graph.
-The :class:`~retworkx.PyDiGraph` and :class:`~retworkx.PyGraph` classes also implement the python mapping protocol so you can access node
+Additionally, in retworkx since everything is integer indexed to access node data the :class:`~retworkx.PyDiGraph` and :class:`~retworkx.PyGraph` classes implement the python mapping protocol so you can access node's data using a node's index.

 API Equivalents
 ===============